Joe Primeau: Playing career

 Born in Lindsay, Ontario, and raised in Victoria, British Columbia, Primeau moved to Toronto at an early age and began his professional career in 1927 with the Toronto Ravinas, an affiliate of the Toronto Maple Leafs.
-He became a full-time member of the Maple Leafs in the 1929–30 season.
+While he played in a handful of games for the Maple Leafs in the previous two seasons, he became a full-time member of the Maple Leafs in the 1929–30 season, famously centering the Kid Line with Charlie Conacher and Busher Jackson.
+He tied for ninth in the league for assists that year with 21.